 - Feed and interact with Giraffes and explore the Karen Blixen Museum in Nairobi

 - Take safari drives in Nairobi National Park, a protected 50 square miles in the heart of the city

-- Explore the Rift Valley near Lake Baringo, enjoy a boat ride on Lake Bogoria
+- Explore the Rift Valley whilst enjoying a boat ride on Lake Baringo

 - Cross the Equator!

 - Explore deep in the Kakamega Forest, watching for bright and beautiful turacos and more